 Data protection law

-The Data Protection Act 1998 describes how organisations – including Universal Company Incorporations Ltd. – must collect, handle and store personal information.
+The GDPR describes how organisations – including Universal Company Incorporations Ltd. – must collect, handle and store personal information.

 These rules apply regardless of whether data is stored electronically, on paper or on other materials.

 To comply with the law, personal information must be collected and used fairly, stored safely and not disclosed unlawfully.

 The GDPR is underpinned by eight important principles.
 These say that personal data must:

 - Be obtained only for specific, lawful purposes